Minimum Wage Mythbusters

 Myth: The federal minimum wage goes up automatically as prices increase.

 Not true: While some states have enacted rules in recent years triggering automatic increases in their minimum wages to help them keep up with inflation, the federal minimum wage does not operate in the same manner.
 An increase in the federal minimum wage requires approval by Congress and the president.
-However, in his call to gradually increase the current federal minimum wage to $10.10 per hour, President Obama has also called for it to adjust automatically with inflation.
+However, in his call to gradually increase the current federal minimum, President Obama has also called for it to adjust automatically with inflation.
 Eliminating the requirement of formal congressional action would likely reduce the amount of time between increases, and better help low-income families keep up with rising prices.

 Myth: The federal minimum wage is higher today than it was when President Reagan took office.